SerenityOS/serenity/Base/usr/share/man/man5/SystemServer.md

-Each service is configured as a section in the configuration file, where the section name is the service name and the keys inside the section are the options describing how to launch and manage this service.
+Each service is configured as a section in the configuration file, where the section name is the service name and the keys inside the section are the options describing how to launch and manage said service.

 ## Options